Introduction

 4. Cocktail Festivals

-If you happen to visit Budapest during a cocktail festival, you’re in for a treat.
-These festivals celebrate the art of mixology and gather some of the best bartenders from around the world.
-The Budapest Cocktail and Spirits Festival and the Budapest Pálinka and Sausage Festival are two major events worth checking out.
+When in Budapest at the time of a cocktail festival, you won’t be disappointed.
+They celebrate the craft of mixology and assemble some of the world’s best bartenders.
+Both the Budapest Cocktail and Spirits Festival and the Budapest Pálinka and Sausage Festival are events you shouldn’t miss.

 Conclusion